This article is about the inner game of golf and a positive expectation.

 A.) Know where you’re going with it (the type of shot you’ll play, the club you’ll use, and what your outcome point is upon either the fairway or green).

-B.) Imagine yourself smoothly, efficiently generating the precise swing motion, ball contact and follow through that moves the ball masterfully to your outcome point.
+B.) Imagine yourself smoothly, efficiently generating the precise swing motion, ball contact and follow through that moves the golf ball masterfully to your outcome point.

 C.) Imagine the shot carrying to your outcome point, and it clearly representing exactly what you want.